 1) Passion about the Subject

 Why does this belong in a list specific to online instructors?
-Shouldn’t all college teachers be passionate about their discipline?
+Shouldn’t all college instructors be passionate about their discipline?
 Yes!
 But, this needs saying for the following reason: Most online students are adult learners.
 They are often burned out from their current profession and looking for something new.
 They have been inspired to go back to school (and make all of the requisite financial, work, and family sacrifices needed to do so) and are excited to learn.
 They have a fire in them and they want to see that same fire in their instructor.
 They need help keeping it burning while they are balancing everything in their lives.

 Put another way, a 19 year-old in one of my undergrad psychology classes is interested in psychology but still figuring out what she wants to do and has interest but no fire.
 A 35-year old student has her sights on being a psychologist.
 There is a difference there.
 And herein is why an online instructor should be excited about their field – what a bummer it would be to have just committed to a degree program to go into a field and then have an instructor who is burned out from their industry, bored or boring, or disillusioned by the state of things in their field.

 2) Passionate about Teaching